Underpricing - When 'Sold in 1 Day' Isn't Something to Celebrate

-In 2012, the seller's market which began to take shape in most of the Seattle metro area was slow to reach Snoqualmie Ridge.
-However, that has changed in the last 3-4 months - especially with homes priced under $500K.
+In 2012, a seller's market began to take shape in many areas of the country.
 Now let's be clear... pricing is never a "cake-walk" - even in a seller's market - and a "hot market" isn't a green-light for a homeowner to overprice their home.
 In any market, careful consideration must be given to all variables affecting market demand and price.
 Not only does this include considering a home's features and advantages when compared to other homes, but more importantly, it requires a careful review of the homes available to buyers TODAY.
 If an agent doesn't give strong consideration to the current pending sales AND the homes presently available in a particular price range, they could easily be leading the seller towards an inappropriate asking price.

 To add further insult to injury, when a home is underpriced and is "Sold in One Day" or two, this can result in market statistics and possibly appraisals which are lower than what the market might have otherwise dictated, if all cooperating agents (i.e, MLS members) and their active buyers had been made aware of, and been given time to act upon the new listing.
 Thus, when other homeowners decide to list their own homes in the future, they too will be negatively impacted, because a good part of the pricing equation is based-upon those previous comparable transactions.

 Sure, It Can Happen...
 But We're Not Convinced

 With all of this said, it is true that sometimes the "right buyer" just happens to be in the right place at the right time, and snaps-up a home that was "appropriately" priced.
 At the moment however, we're convinced that too many homes in certain price ranges are going under contract too quickly due to sellers being uninformed, and/or agents apparently being "behind the curve" on current market trends.